Cysharp/NativeMemoryArray/README.md

 `AsMemoryList()` and `AsReadOnlySequence()` are convinient data structure for [RandomAccess](https://docs.microsoft.com/en-us/dotnet/api/system.io.randomaccess).`Read/Write` API.

+`AsStream()` convert to the [UnmanagedMemoryStream](https://docs.microsoft.com/en-us/dotnet/api/system.io.unmanagedmemorystream), if you want to do write operation, use `FileAccess.Write`.

 For the simple buffer processing, we provide some utility extension methods.

 ```csharp